 This helps users know when they are viewing potentially malicious emails.
 This is especially helpful when attackers attempt to appear as though they are a colleague; the notice will quickly alert the recipient that the sender is not who they claim to be.

 This blog was contributed by FRSecure.
 FRSecure is a full-service information security management company that protects sensitive, confidential business information from unauthorized access, disclosure, distribution, and destruction.
+View our free cybersecurity webinar with FRSecure here.
 Learn more about phishing and cybersecurity by signing up for Choice’s Taking Care of Business Webinar email list, here.